Meet our Team

 Calendar

-Maya Esquivido is an enrolled member of the Nor Rel Muk Wintu Nation, and Hupa.
-After completing a BA in American Indian Studies, a Master of Social Work Degree, and a Graduate Certificate in American Indian & Indigenous Studies (AIIS), she was awarded a University of Washington (UW) Teaching & Curriculum Design Fellowship at Seattle Central College.
+Maya Esquivido-Strom is an enrolled member of the Nor Rel Muk Wintu Nation and a Hupa descendant with spousal ties to the Quinault Indian Nation.
+She has a Bachelor's in American Indian Studies, a Master of Social Work, and a Graduate Certificate in American Indian & Indigenous Studies (AIIS).
+Maya is a doctoral candidate in the Indigenous-Centered Educational Leadership Program at the University of Washington Tacoma (UWT), Muckleshoot Cohort, and was awarded the AIIS Pre-Doctoral Teaching Fellowship to teach American Indian Studies courses.

 Contact Maya